 With sweeping wave of liberalisation and globalisation the world has been reduced to a global village where enterprise has to work in different countries for this.
-It has to interacts and employ people of native countries for, thus, they have to ensure that communication bridges the cultural gaps
+It has to interacts and

-Growing communication
+• Growing communication

 With liberalisation and globalisation the communication among enterprises has increased and customer is served with better and cheaper products with quality and quick services to create new customers and maintain old ones, enterprises has to use effective communication strategies in the form of advertisements, personal contracts and publicity campaigns.